leonliu1991/CalculatorTests/README.md

 - Verify the division of 2 positive numbers
 - Verify the division of 2 negative numbers
 - Verify the division of 1 positive number and 1 negative number
 - Verify the division of zero by any number
+- Verify the division of a number by zero

 ## Issues
 1. Web calculator: All negative numbers input are treated as positive numbers so the results are not reliable if left number and/or right number are/is negative.
 What needs to be highlighted is -1 * -1 = 1 which looks correct, but it is actually false postive.